Jean Segura Player Props: Marlins vs. Angels

-On Saturday, Jean Segura (.326 on-base percentage in past 10 games, 63 points above season-long percentage) and the Miami Marlins play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 10:07 PM ET.
+The Miami Marlins, including Jean Segura (.326 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Angels.
+He had two hits (going 2-for-4 with an RBI) in his last game against the Angels.

 Jean Segura Game Info & Props vs. the Angels